rowancallahan/rowancallahan.github.io/index.md

 I am interested in using and developing computational tools that provide positive benefit through scientific usefulness, privacy, and open source reusability.

-I frequently have no idea what i'm doing!

 ### Contact Information